Stress & the Body

 Teeth

-Clenching and grinding of teeth can wear tooth surfaces down.
+Clenching and grinding tooth surfaces wear down.

 Move your cursor around the body or click here to show the next area.

-Sweating increases as body temperature.
-Skin can feel damp and clammy.
 Pimples and acne can become worse.
+Sweating.

 Move your cursor around the body or click here to show the next area.